OliverFlecke/basket-league-calendar/README.md

 # Basket calendar extractor

 Small utility tool for extracting the calendar of games in the Danish basket league.
+Used to get the calendar events for my brother's matches in the league.

 ## Requirements